jankaszel/hyperwell-thesis/chapters/related-work.md

 _TODO:_ Have a screenshot of Recogito.

 Tools using Web Annotation—namely, Recogito [@simon2015; @simon2017].
 Talking about Recogito, it leverages the prospect of referencing places via Linked Data principles, as Recogito supports importing shared online gazetteers with each place of a gazetteers being assigned a Uniform Resource Identifier (URI) [@simon2015].
-Give an overview of some Digital Humanities tools, such as Recogito or Ugarit, to emphasize the distinction between institutional and personal research data.
+Give an overview of some Digital Humanities tools, such as Recogito or Ugarit [@yousef2019], to emphasize the distinction between institutional and personal research data.

 Web Annotation specification [@sanderson2013; @web-anno-protocol; @web-anno-data-model].
 Hypothes.is[^hypothesis].
 Dokieli [^dokieli] [@capadisli2019].
 Annotea [@kahan2002].